open-cogsci/osdoc/content/pages/tutorials/wcst-python.md

 So far, the matching rule is randomly determined at the start of the experiment, but then remains constant throughout the experiment.
 In a real WCST, the matching rule changes periodically, typically after the participant has made a fixed number of correct responses.

-To implement this, you need another INLINE_JAVASCRIPT.
+To implement this, you need another INLINE_SCRIPT.
 Here are some pointers to get started:

 - Use a counter variable that increments by 1 after a correct response, and is reset to 0 after an incorrect response.
 - When changing the matching rule, make sure that it is not (by coincidence) set to the same matching rule again.